GeotrekCE/Geotrek-admin/tools/benchmarking/README.md

 # Benchmarking of the route calculation systems
-This benchmarking system allows to measure execution times (cache generation, requests, etc) to compare performances of several versions of the routing system.
+This benchmarking system allows to measure execution times to compare performances of several versions of the routing system.

 It uses two different scripts.
 The main one, `benchmark.sh`, enables to measure execution times on the frontend-side as well as on the backend-side, for each individual action taken during the route plotting.
 The second one, `get_backend_measures.sh`, only allows to measure backend-side times, but is much quicker due to not interacting with the frontend and allows for more freedom in which requests to measure.